tjwilder/super-blog/blog_posts/guide.md

 ## Details
 - Madhacks 2019 Shipathon (12 hours, 9am to 9pm)
 - That's when I started THIS document
-- This is a quick-and-dirty version, the next post will expand on plans
+- This is a quick-and-dirty version, soon I'll expand things
 - Getting the server set-up
 - Starting with Express serving stating files
 - Google cloud (reasons)